What SOCs Need to Know About Water Dybbuk, A BEC Actor Using Open-Source Toolkits

 The redirection ends on a C&C server hosting an Evilginx2 phishing toolkit configured for phishing credentials and session cookies from Microsoft Office 365 accounts.

 Evilginx2 is a man-in-the-middle attack framework used to intercept and manipulate web traffic.
 It is designed to be used in phishing attacks and can be used to bypass two-factor authentication.
 It works by setting up a malicious web server that acts as a proxy between the victim and the legitimate website.
-The framework can be used to steal credentials and intercept the session cookies of commonly targeted platforms such as Microsoft Office 365, Microsoft Outlook, Facebook, and LinkedIn, amongst others.
+The framework can be used to steal credentials and intercept the session cookies of commonly targeted platforms such as Microsoft Office 365, Microsoft Outlook, Facebook, and LinkedIn, among others.

 Evilginx2 and the obfuscator are open-source, which along with the off-the-shelf malware toolkit BadaxxBot, means that they can also be used by any other cybercrime group.
 These combination of tools and the choice of server to deploy the redirector C&C server makes Water Dybbuk unique and worth monitoring for security teams.
 Based on the indicators of compromise (IOCs) and TTPs we discovered, we can track the continuous progression of this BEC group and how they change some parameters to avoid detection.